cs107e/cs107e.github.io/assignments.md

 This is the first time this course has been offered.
 We will give extra credit for any work that we deem will make the next version of the course better.
-This could include a creative variation of an assignment that might be usable in the future.
-Written documentation, guides, of FAQs, on the hardware and software used in the course.
+This could include a creative variation of an assignment that might be usable in the future; or written documentation, guides, or FAQs on the hardware and software used in the course.

 **What is the final project?**